-- The rate specified in the Collective Agreement under Article 16.01 that applies to Preapprentices is deleted effective August 18, 2013 and the rate for First Year Apprentices will be split into two parts, the first 750 hours of which will not require remittances to the Pension Trust Fund.
-The balance of the First Year Apprentice term beyond 750 hours of employment will make contributions to the Pension Trust Fund.
-Contractors who are currently employing Pre-Apprentices will move them into the first 750 hour rate and have them indentured, if they are not currently indentured, into an apprenticeship program. - 2.
-Contributions to the Supplementary Pension Trust Fund under Article 21A will not be required for Travel Card members working as Temporary Foreign Workers from the United States of America.
-The contributions under Article 21A will be added to the amount contributed to the Health and Welfare Fund on behalf of these workers.
-This change will be implemented as soon as can reasonably be accommodated by contractors but in any event, no later than November 3rd, 2013. - 3.
-Commercial and Institutional wage rates under Clause 16.02 will be amended by increasing the Journeyman gross rate by 1.4% with other rates amended consequentially effective November 3, 2013 and the Wage Re-opener provisions of the Collective Agreement related to Commercial and Institutional wage rates will be considered null and void.
-This provision is contingent on there being no contractor advising CLR-A that this will have serious adverse effects on their business prior to August 30, 2013.
-If that occurs it is agreed that this change may not be made and the Parties will discuss this matter further.
-If the increase is not implemented as a result of this the Wage Re-opener provisions will be applied.
+- 1. Contributions to the Supplementary Pension Trust Fund under Article 21A will not be required for Travel Card members working as Temporary Foreign Workers from the United States of America.
+A contractor may choose to add the contribution under Article 21A to the workers' wage rate or to add the contributions under Article 21A to the amount contributed to the Health and Welfare Fund on behalf of these workers.
+This change will be implemented as soon as can reasonably be accommodated by contractors but in any event, no later than November 3rd, 2013. - Commercial and Institutional wage rates under Article 16.00 will be amended by increasing the Journeyman gross rate by 1.4% with other rates amended consequentially effective November 3, 2015 and the Wage Re-opener provisions of the Collective Agreement related to Commercial and Institutional wage rates will be considered null and void.

-This Agreement made this \\\\\\ day of August, 2013
+This Agreement made this 30th day of August, 2013